20kdc/byond-data-docs/protocol/Protocol.md

 However, after the handshake packet, CtoS packets gain an additional "sequence number" Uint32BE value before the type and length.

-StoC packet encryption appears to be different on a packet-to-packet basis to some extent.
+StoC packet encryption might be different on a packet-to-packet basis.
+Not strictly sure.

-Specifically, there's layering to the XORs.

-There's a base packet XOR (UNKNOWN), and then incoming message packets (0x27) have text encrypted using (XOR Jump 64)[./XORJUMP64.md] (KEY AS OF YET UNKNOWN).

-Other packets have too many runs of identical bytes for this to be universal.
+I'm referring to the encryption algorithm as (RUNSUB)[../algorithms/RUNSUB.md] right now.

-I'm not sure about CtoS packets.
+I'm not sure about CtoS packets - they probably do the same thing, but don't be sure.

 ## Packets (CtoS)